Skip to content

 );

-Part XI: Advanced Patterns for Modern Java
+Part X: Advanced Patterns for Modern Java

 The Result Type (Functional Error Handling)